 Financial literacy is essential.
 The more we know about a subject, the less scared of it we are.
 So look out for finance books, videos, and websites that provide information for beginners.

 Enrolling in Financial Planning Classes for Women

 Donna Skeels Cygan, a certified financial planner (CPA) in Albuquerque, New Mexico, advises women to enroll in financial planning classes.
 For example, thanks to a personal financial planning class she took in college, Kim, 26, now comfortably invests $200 a month directly into a Schwab brokerage account through automatic deductions.

 “A formal class setting provides a familiarity with investing and financial products that would not otherwise be there,” says Cygan, the author of The Joy of Financial Security.

 Taking Advantage of Employee Benefits

-Something else that can help?
+Something else that can help women with financial planning?
 Sitting down with your employer’s benefits department to talk about what’s available to employees, what investment vehicles are accessible, and whether those vehicles are appropriate for you.

 Employee Stock Purchase Plans